 On February 27th, 1930, Joanne Gignilliat Trimmier Woodward was born in Thomasville, Georgia.
 Her father, Wade Woodward, worked for a publishing company but it was her mother, Elinor Woodward, that had a greater impact on her career.

 She was a huge fan of Hollywood and its movies.
 It was this love of movies that led her to name her daughter after Joan Crawford, using the Southern spelling “Joanne.”

 Her mother’s love for movies soon rubbed off on Joanne, and she developed a passion for films and acting from a young age.
 By the time she graduated high school, Joanne had played several characters in school plays and theatre.

 She had also won several beauty pageants as a teenager.
 These experiences began to set her up for a career in show business.
 She learned from an early age that she could become a movie star if she put in the work.

-After high school, Joanne Woodward enrolled in Louisiana State University, majoring in drama.
+After high school, Woodward enrolled in Louisiana State University, majoring in drama.
 After her graduation, she moved to New York looking for opportunities to perform.
 It was here that her career in acting began.

 Early Theatre & Television Roles

 Joanne Woodward began her career with roles in several television shows that were fairly successful at the time.
 Shows like Goodyear Playhouse, Tales of Tomorrow, Danger, The Philco-Goodyear Television Playhouse, The Ford Television Theatre, Armstrong Circle Theatre, all gave her a taste of television acting.